 Pre-College Programs Frequently Asked Questions

 Applications opened on December 1st.
-Our priority deadline is Monday, January 20, 2020 (the application fee is waived during this time).
+We have extended our deadline to Friday, May 29, 2020 and waived our application fee during this time.

 Admissions decisions will be made on a rolling admission basis.
 Apply early for the greatest number of class options.